qmk/qmk_firmware/keyboards/planck/rev7/readme.md

 If you enable `ENCODER_MAP_ENABLE`, define `const uint16_t PROGMEM encoder_map[][NUM_ENCODERS][NUM_DIRECTIONS]` and configure your keycodes.
 If you enable `ENCODER_MAP_ENABLE`, `encoder_update_user` is not used directly.

-Absolutely, You can use the following config.h options:
+Additionally, you can use the following `config.h` options:

 ```c
 #define ENCODER_MAP_KEY_DELAY 10